sassoftware/python-dlpy/README.md

 ### Contributing

 Have something cool to share?
-SAS gladly accepts pull requests on GitHub!
+We gladly accept pull requests on GitHub!
 See the [Contributor Agreement](https://github.com/sassoftware/python-dlpy/blob/master/ContributorAgreement.txt) for details.

 ### Licensing

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at [LICENSE.txt](https://github.com/sassoftware/python-dlpy/blob/master/LICENSE.txt)
+You can obtain a copy of the License at [LICENSE.txt](https://github.com/sassoftware/python-dlpy/blob/master/LICENSE.txt)

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-### for more products do visit our github and contribute